 Whenever a client resists revealing their budget or wants to shorthand your price quote, it might be due to a lack of trust.
 By offering different options, they can see first-hand the kind of work you can deliver for their business and might be more willing to satisfy your original price quotes.

 But in general, budget transparency should not be an issue for your client, and if it is, think twice before getting involved in a project that might harm your brand.
 It's better to know up front than to create a stain on your brand by walking away midway through a project.
 By asking the right questions, you can determine if you're ready to move forward or move on.

 Protect your reputation by knowing what you are getting into.

 Talk About Money Early

-Get the money talk out of the way so you can focus on what is pivotal to the job.
-Do not waste time creating a proposal the client will turn down.
+It's best to get the money talk out of the way so you can get back to focusing on the project at hand.
+By taking the time to ask upfront, you won't have to waste time creating a proposal that the client might turn down.

-There are tools to help you succeed, so use them.
+Knowing about their budget will help you craft a knockout proposal that's personalized to their needs.
+And with that, there are tools to help you create winning proposals, so feel free to use them.
 They can assist you in every step of the process.
-Sign up to Indy, and we will help you manage your time—all on one platform, conveniently and efficiently.
+Sign up to Indy, and we will help you manage your time efficiently and conveniently—all on one platform.